reTHINK-project/dev-java-hyperty/docs/CRM/readme.md

 `status: "new-participant"`: checks the ticket is still in the `new` or `pending` status and belongs to the user then it executes the `ticketAccepted` function.
 Otherwise, the message is ignored.

-**`ticketAccepted` function:** the ticket is associated to the agent, its status changed to `ongoing` and a delete message is sent to all remaining invited Agents.
+**`ticketAccepted` function:** the ticket is associated to the agent, its status changed to `ongoing` .
+A delete message is sent to all remaining invited Agents.
 The delete message is similar to this [one](https://github.com/reTHINK-project/specs/blob/master/messages/data-sync-messages.md#delete-data-object-requested-by-reporter):

 ```javascript
 "type" : "delete",